-Difference from First-Degree Assault
+Difference between First-Degree Assault

 The range of punishment is not less than two years in the penitentiary, up to 20 years in the penitentiary.
-If there is a deadly weapon finding, a person has to do at least one-half of the time that the person is assessed, day per day before they would even be eligible for parole.
+If there is a deadly weapon finding.
+A person has to do at least one-half of the time that the person is assessed.
+Day per day before they would even be eligible for parole.
 Second-degree assault cases are heard in the Lubbock County Courthouse.